michaeldnascimento/gtc/www/wp-content/plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 1.7.1 - Monday, 20th September 2021 =
+* Fix: Vertical navigation in step and flow setting was not working for RTL and translation.
+* Fix: Showing blank screen if the step title is blank.
+* Fix: Input field style was not getting displayed for other checkout layouts in CartFlows-Gutenberg Blocks.
+* Fix: Input field required style not working in CartFlows-Gutenberg Block.
+* Fix: Fixed some notices which were displayed for PHP version 8.0

 = Version 1.7.0 - Wednesday, 21th July 2021 =
 * New: Multiple Order Bumps - Ability to display multiple order bumps on the checkout page with new styles.